arnab-mitra/MedicalChatbot/README.md

-# Welcome to MediBot! 🤖
+# Welcome to MediBuddy! 🤖

-**MediBot** is a web application designed to provide instant medical assistance through a sophisticated chatbot interface.
-Whether you have medical questions or need reliable health information, **MediBot** is here to help.
+**MediBuddy** is a web application designed to provide instant medical assistance through a sophisticated chatbot interface.
+Whether you have medical questions or need reliable health information, **MediBuddy** is here to help.

 ![Logo](demo_data/cartoon-bot.png)